71/Cometary/README.md

 Cometary
 ========

-Development has shifted to the [analyzer](../../tree/analyzer) branch, but Cometary isn't quite ready for use yet.
-Please bear with me while it gets polished.
+Development has shifted to the [master](../../tree/master) branch.
+This branch only exists to store the old code, which may contain useful code snippets.

 -------